patilav/Distributed-Computing/2-futures/PATIL-Avanti-Promises-Linguistic-Support-for-Efficient-Asynchronous-Procedure-Calls-in-Distributed-Systems.md

 (3) The send/receive approach used in Plits and MOD can allow programs to achieve high throughput, but it leads to complex and ill-structured programs.

-We also considered the use of promises with forks.
-Promises for streams have three properties: concurrency of caller and callee, caller control of claiming and putting promises in data structures, and ordering of the processing of a sequence of calls on a stream.
+Authors also considered the use of promises with forks.
+Promises for streams have three properties: (1) concurrency of caller and callee, (2) caller control of claiming and putting promises in data structures, and (3) ordering of the processing of a sequence of calls on a stream.
 Promises for forks have only the first two properties, but are nevertheless very useful.
 In particular, the ability to propagate exceptions from the forked process to some other process in a convenient manner is extremely useful, and represents a solution to a problem that has been a concern to language designers in this area.

-Paper concludes that promises are a good way of supporting efficient, asynchronous remote procedure calls in a programming language.
-The extension to forks allows remote and local concurrency to be provided in a uniform way.
-Although forks can permit composition of streams, better structured programs result from a mechanism like the coenter, which also handles process termination properly.
+Paper concludes that promises are a good way of supporting efficient, asynchronous remote procedure calls in a programming language by carefully explaining and evaluating further concepts like `forks` and `coenter`.

 ## References
 [1] ACM Symposium on Principles of Distributed Computing: http://www.podc.org/history/

 [2] Halstead, R. “Multilisp: A language for concurrent symbolic computation”.
 ACM Trans. on Programming Languages and Systems 7, 4 (October 1985).